-When you have a trademark you want to protect, it can be important to register it with the United States Patent and Trademark Office to ensure you maintain your legal rights as you use the mark.
+When you have a mark you want to protect, it can be important to register it with the United States Patent and Trademark Office (USPTO) to ensure you maintain your trademark rights as you use the mark.

 How to Register a Trademark

 While there are certain underlying common law rights as explained below, it is helpful to seek trademark registration from the federal government to get the best protection possible for your goods and services.
 To register a mark for your goods and services is a clear process to be followed and is governed by United States law.
 The Patent and Trademark Office (USPTO) website has some helpful tips and tricks as you begin this trademark registration process.

 The first step to register is to settle on the specific mark that you will be seeking an application for to protect your goods and services.
 Make sure you love the specific name, logo, and/or mark that you want to register.